pointw-dev/halchemy/src/docs-generator/src/deprecated/headers.md

 * per request headers (overriding defaults)

 ## Default Headers
 All requests sent by the `Api` object include default headers.
-Some are built-in and you can add/override these defaults.
+Some are built-in, and you can add/override these defaults.

 ### Built-in
 There are two built-in default headers provided by halchemy: